-- 10.1 It is the responsibility of the Designated Safeguarding Lead to ensure that the academy is represented at any Child Protection Conference called for children on the academy roll, or previously known to them.
-A report will be made available to the Conference Chair, 48 working hours in advance of the Conference, and shared with the parents/carers before the day of the Conference.
-Whoever attends the Conference will be fully briefed on any issues or concerns the academy has and be prepared to contribute to the discussions at the Conference and express a view, at the end of the meeting, as to whether the child(ren) should be made subject to a Child Protection Plan. - 10.2 If a child is made subject to a Child Protection Plan, or a Child in Need Plan, it is the responsibility of the Designated Safeguarding Lead to ensure the child is monitored regarding their academy attendance, progress, welfare and presentation.
-If the academy is part of the Core Group, the Designated Safeguarding Lead will ensure that the academy is represented and provides appropriate information and contributes to the plan at these meetings.
+- 10.1 It is the responsibility of the Designated Safeguarding Lead to ensure that the school is represented at, and that a report is submitted to, any statutory meeting called for children on the school roll, or previously known to them.
+Where possible and appropriate, any report will be shared in advance with the parent(s) / carer(s).
+A report will be made available to a Child Protection Conference Chair, 48 working hours in advance of the Conference, and shared with the parents/carers before the day of the Conference.
+The member of staff attending the meeting will be fully briefed on any issues or concerns the school has and be prepared to contribute to the discussions and, in the case of a Conference, to express a view, at the end of the meeting, as to whether the child(ren) should be made subject to a Child Protection Plan. - 10.2 If a child is made subject to a Child Protection Plan, or a Child in Need, or Care Plan, the Designated Safeguarding Lead will ensure that the child is monitored regarding their school attendance, emotional well-being, academic progress, welfare and presentation.
+If the school is part of the Core Group, the Designated Safeguarding Lead will ensure that the school is represented and provide appropriate information and contribute to the plan at these meetings.
 Any concerns about the Child Protection plan and/or the child's welfare will be discussed and recorded at the Core Group Meeting, unless to do so would place the child at further risk of significant harm.
 In this case the Designated Safeguarding Lead will inform the child's Key Worker immediately and then record that they have done so and the actions agreed.
 If there is an unexplained absence of, or injury to a child subject to a Child Protection Plan, the child's Key Worker must be notified immediately.